-Ice sculpting may not be a requirement in order to become a chef, but Patrick Stewart, assistant professor of culinary arts and hospitality, strongly believes it has a purpose in his profession.
+Ice sculpting may not be a requirement to become a chef.
+Still, Patrick Stewart, assistant professor of culinary arts and hospitality, strongly believes it has a purpose in his profession.

-Nevertheless, Stewart recognizes that it's a unique skill few people have knowledge of.
+Nevertheless, Stewart recognizes that it's a unique skill few people know of.
 “You're not going to walk into a bar and say `I'm an ice carver,' and someone else says they are too,” he said.
 “It's not going to happen.”

 “Every wedding, every holiday, and even Mother's Day should have an ice carving,” he recommends.
 “It's going to make an impact as people are going to touch that carving.
 They'll remember it more than the food.”